 The Body of Knowledge is Vendor-Neutral

-- The development and maintenance process ensures that no one vendor can control the definition, revision or distribution of the body of knowledge.
+- The development and maintenance process ensures that no one vendor can control the definition, revision or distribution of the BoK.

 - The articles are vendor-neutral to encourage the reader to frame the problem space in general terms.
 When seeking products, this allows for choice of vendors without suffering a loss of functionality.

-- The IDPro Body of Knowledge seeks to be comprehensive, consistent, and publicly available.
+- The IDPro BoK seeks to be comprehensive, consistent, and publicly available.

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.